Team Reaume: Car No. 72 history

 In 2024, RBR was scheduled to debut in the ARCA Menards Series West, fielding a No. 72 car for Jonathan Reaume (Josh Reaume's older brother) in the season-finale at Phoenix, but withdrew.

-On January 19, 2025, it was announced that Cody Dennison will run the No. 72 car for the 2025 season opener via an X post.
+On January 19, 2025, it was announced that Cody Dennison would run the No. 72 car for the 2025 season opener via an X post.
 In March of that year, it was revealed the team owner Jonathan Reaume would attempt to make his debut at Phoenix in the No. 72.
 In May, it was announced that Holly Clark would attempt to make her debut at her home race at Colorado in the No. 72.
+In August, it was announced that Austin Varco would drive the No. 72 at Portland.

+In 2026, Dennison would drive the No. 72 at Kern Raceway and Phoenix.
+Memphis Villarreal would drive the No. 72 at Tucson.
+Josiah Reaume would drive the No. 72 at Shasta, Tri-City, Portland, Roseville, and Madera.
+Tyler Tomassi would drive the No. 72 at Colorado.
+Sage Karam would drive the No. 72 at Sonoma.